Porte Brown at a Glance:

 Recruiting and Retaining Qualified Staff - Barriers to securing key nonprofit leaders include work-life balance concerns, insufficient lifelong earning potential, lack of mentorship and training, and overwhelming fundraising responsibilities.
 During periods of economic prosperity, nonprofits are likely to experience increased staff turnover.

-Competition for Resources - The number of US nonprofit organizations grew by 3% over a recent 10-year period, and the number of public charities grew by 20%, according to the National Center for Charitable Statistics.
-This proliferation of charities can result in the duplication of services, a drain on individual nonprofits' funding resources, and an increased demand for experienced nonprofit managers and staff.
+Competition for Resources - The number of US nonprofit organizations continues to grow as charities respond to a variety of needs caused by humanitarian crises, natural disasters, and disease outbreaks.
+This proliferation of charities, especially among smaller organizations at the grassroots level, can result in the duplication of services, a drain on individual nonprofits' funding resources, and an increased demand for experienced nonprofit managers and staff.

 Seasonal Cash Flow - Many nonprofits raise a majority of their income during the last quarter of the year, when donors are often in a more charitable mood and large donations may be made for tax reasons.
 Organizations can mitigate this seasonality by boosting fundraising efforts at other times of year.